cucumber/common/docs/cucumber.md

-#Cucumber:
+# Cucumber

- The first question that would rise for a beginner would be
+ The first question that would rise for a beginner would be:

-  *1. What is Cucumber?*
+  1. What is Cucumber?
-  *2. How Cucumber works with BDD?*
+  2. How Cucumber works with BDD?

-For these two typical questions here are the answers
+For these two typical questions here are the answers.

 ## What is Cucumber?